Counselling Psychotherapy support for self-harm # self-injury

 For people who don’t self-harm, the idea of actually inflicting pain and purposely scarring their own bodies is bizarre.
 But it’s important to remember that people who self-injure are not crazy.
 These people, for various reasons, have not developed healthy coping skills to deal with everyday stresses.
 Something in their past has caused them to devalue their being and these painful memories coupled with existing emotional turmoil, have put them into a state of overload.
 By inflicting pain and injury to themselves, they believe they are averting feeling or even calming the powerful emotions that threaten to escape.

 There are several common characteristics of people who self-injure.
-For the most part, the behaviour begins between the ages of 10 and 16, at which time the child may have experienced an emotional trauma such as divorce or the death of a parent.
+For the most part, the behavior begins between the ages of 10 and 16, at which time the child may have experienced an emotional trauma such as divorce or the death of a parent.
 Generally, there may be abuse and violence in the home.
 Or the home may be “normal,” but functions in a manner where the child feels rejected, unworthy, inadequate and helpless.
 Research suggests that women are twice as likely to scratch, pinch and cut themselves as men, who are more apt to punch things to injure their hands.
 Ironically, the majority of self-injurers claim they feel little or no pain while hurting themselves, most likely because they dissociate during the event.

 If you are Self-Injuring or Self-Harming then it is wise to seek the assistance of counselling.
 There are no issue too big or too small.